apache/nuttx/configs/sama5d4-ek/README.txt

       demo configuration.
 The nsh configuration is, however, bare bones.
       It is the simplest possible NSH configuration and is useful as a platform for debugging and integrating new features in isolation.
+    ramtest: This is a stripped down version of NSH that runs out of internal SRAM.
+It configures SDRAM and supports only the RAM test at apps/examples/ramtest.
+This configuration is useful for bringing up SDRAM.

   There may be issues with some of these configurations.
 See the details before of the status of individual configurations.